-  There are four main factors affecting obesity: food, beverages, exercise, and sleep.
+There are four main factors affecting excess weight gain and obesity: poor-quality foods, certain beverages, lack of exercise, and unhealthy sleep patterns.
 Each has been subject to conflicting “expert” opinions about how — or even if — they affect obesity.
 Fad diets have sprung up around many of them.
 Let’s take them one by one.

 Nothing is more polarizing among diet “experts” than food.
 This one says a low-carb diet is the best way to lose weight; that one says low-fat dieting is a surefire way to shed that fat.
 Then along comes the Atkins Diet, telling you it’s actually slimming to eat fat!
 Who are you supposed to believe?
 It’s enough to make you crazy!